 The longest word that has ever appeared in an English-language dictionary is Pneumonoultramicroscopicsilicovolcanoconiosis, meaning a lung disease caused by inhaling volcanic ash.
 The longest nontechnical and non-coined word is Antidisestablishmentarianism.

 The Spanish in general.
 They take a surname from each parent and tend to have names like 'Mari Carmen' (Mary Carmen) and 'Jose Luis' (Joseph Lewis), so they have up to four given names.
-Thus the Prime Minister 1996-2004 was José María Alfredo Aznar López (usually José María Aznar); his successor is José Luis Rodríguez Zapatero (always with all four names on first reference).
+Thus the Prime Minister 1996-2004 was José María Alfredo Aznar López (usually José María Aznar).

 Almost all royalty have extremely long names.
 Examples: